chihoangvnn/sunfoods/replit.md

 # E-Commerce Admin Dashboard & Storefront

 ## Overview
 This project is a comprehensive e-commerce management system designed to streamline operations, enhance customer engagement, and automate social media presence.
 It includes features for managing products, orders, and customers, generating product landing pages and public storefronts, and integrating with chatbots.
 A key innovation is the "Bộ Não - Cánh Tay - Vệ Tinh" (Brain-Arms-Satellites) architecture for automated social media content distribution, particularly across Facebook.
-The system focuses on practical retail functionality with professional Vietnamese business compliance, aiming to be a robust solution for e-commerce management and customer engagement.
+The system focuses on practical retail functionality with professional Vietnamese business compliance, aiming to be a robust solution for e-commerce management and customer engagement with market potential in Vietnam.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

-## Recent Changes
-**October 8, 2025** - Fixed Worker Platform Type System
-- ✅ Expanded WorkerPlatform type from 4 to 6 platforms (added YouTube, LinkedIn)
-- ✅ Created SUPPORTED_WORKER_PLATFORMS constant for validation logic
-- ✅ Fixed environment-aware health monitoring (development shows degraded/info, production shows critical alerts)
-- ✅ Resolved 142 LSP errors in schema.ts by completing WorkerPlatform type definition
-- 🔧 Architecture: Worker system now supports facebook, instagram, twitter, tiktok, youtube, linkedin platforms

 ## System Architecture